glenliu/glenliu.github.io/finance/cfa/level3/SS8 EC.md

 - Estimated illiquidity premium for A 0.0%
 - Estimated illiquidity premium for B 2.3%

-Calculate the assets’ expected returns, betas, and covariance.
+Calculate the assets’ expected returns, βs, and covariance.

 Answer: